melanieseltzer/toolkit/.changeset/small-trees-compete.md

 '@mels/eslint-config-typescript': patch
 ---

+Update the import config:

-Split import config internally for better organization
+- Split import config internally for better organization.
+- Fix bug with `import/extensions` rule - move it out of the overrides.